charles-m-doan/distinction-space/content/Supportive/_Rules_of_Elaboration.md

 A sentence is admissible only if it remains true and intelligible in a world where:

-> **MAF is never read, cited, discussed, or critiqued by anyone.**
+> **DC is never read, cited, discussed, or critiqued by anyone.**

 If the sentence presupposes readership or response, it violates this rule.

-Never imply that MAF has been read, critiqued, or misunderstood.
-Anticipate structural tensions, but do not write reactively about MAF itself.
+Never imply that DC has been read, critiqued, or misunderstood.
+Anticipate structural tensions, but do not write reactively about DC itself.